Arkansas vs. Memphis College Basketball Predictions & Picks - November 23

 Arkansas Performance Insights

-- The Razorbacks outscore opponents by 11.6 points per game (scoring 82.8 points per game to rank 61st in college basketball while giving up 71.2 per contest to rank 191st in college basketball) and have a +58 scoring differential overall.
+- The Razorbacks average 82.8 points per game (61st in college basketball) while allowing 71.2 per outing (191st in college basketball).
+They have a +58 scoring differential overall and outscore opponents by 11.6 points per game.

-- Arkansas wins the rebound battle by five boards on average.
-It collects 37.8 rebounds per game, which ranks 61st in college basketball, while its opponents pull down 32.8 per contest.
+- Arkansas ranks 61st in the nation at 37.8 rebounds per game.
+That's five more than the 32.8 its opponents average.

-- Arkansas hits 7.2 three-pointers per game (198th in college basketball) at a 33% rate (180th in college basketball), compared to the 7.6 its opponents make while shooting 34.5% from deep.
+- Arkansas hits 7.2 three-pointers per game (198th in college basketball) at a 33% rate (180th in college basketball), compared to the 7.6 its opponents make while shooting 34.5% from beyond the arc.

-- The Razorbacks rank 102nd in college basketball with 99.1 points scored per 100 possessions, and 128th in college basketball defensively with 85.2 points conceded per 100 possessions.

-- Arkansas has committed 2.2 fewer turnovers per game than its opponents, averaging 10.6 (94th in college basketball play) while forcing 12.8 (157th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.